 This project will create a next generation recommender system that enables equitable allocation of constrained resources.

-This project investigates current developments in journalistic practice by conducting in-depth interviews with news workers, including journalists, social media editors, developers, programmers, computer scientists, graphic designers and social media marketing staff.
+Investigating current developments in journalistic practice by conducting in-depth interviews with news workers, including journalists, social media editors, developers, programmers, computer scientists, graphic designers and social media marketing staff.

 This project is a review of the current state of ADM implementation, practices and visions in different regions in the Global South.